 At Spark we’re seeing an unprecedented growth in demand for digital services.
 This rise in data use is being driven by several factors.
 These include the following:

 We’re continuously upgrading our network to cater for Kiwis’ desire to take part in a digital world.
-This includes building new cell sites and working to bring 5G to New Zealand.
+This includes building new cell sites and bringing 5G to New Zealand.
 These investments will help ensure we can continue to provide a world-class service for our customers.

 Mobile technology is based on radio technology that has been used for over 100 years for a range of everyday services.
 Examples include: